nathantsai1/verilog_test/whatisthis.md

 wire: represent **physical** connections between different components of a design.
 reg: represent **internal storage** in a desing.
 Can only be driven by one source, and get stable values at end of every clock cycle
 logic: **combination** of wire & reg **signals**.
 Can be driven by multiple sources, but their values are stable at end of clock cycle
+Instantiates : copy mini-module(module) to big-module(container) as component, which allows for heirarchical design(nested modules)

 Line:
 10-18 == /*